adinan-cenci/json-lines/README.md

 $object = $file->getObject($line);
 ```

-Returns `null` if the entry does not exist or the json is invalid.
+Returns `null` if the entry does not exist or if the json is invalid.

 <br><br>